 Abuse is considered injury by other than accidental means causing death, disfigurement, impairment of physical or emotional health; deliberate indifference causing such injury; creating substantial risk of such injury; sexual abuse or permitting sexual criminal behavior.
 The psychological ramifications of childhood abuse are severe and may last a lifetime.
 Statistics demonstrate that:

-Rockland Injury Law is committed to helping victims of sexual abuse and their families gain the necessary confidence and strength to confront the responsible parties and hold them accountable.
+The Law Office of Reuven Epstein is committed to helping victims of sexual abuse and their families gain the necessary confidence and strength to confront the responsible parties and hold them accountable.
 We understand that the emotional and psychological injuries suffered by sexual abuse victims, especially those victims who are too young to fully comprehend what has happened to them, can last for decades and impact every area of their life.
 We are passionate about protecting the rights of every victim of childhood or adult sexual abuse and will use every resource at our disposal to help victims get justice and obtain compensation from those responsible.
 If you think that you or someone you love has been a victim of childhood abuse, it is vital to get the services of an attorney who has the skills and experience to provide the most effective legal representation available.
-If you or a loved one has been a victim of abuse, contact the personal injury lawyers at Rockland Injury Lawyers.
-We have over 50 years of experience in handling all types of personal injury cases.
-Call us at 845-709-8005 or 800-940-1799 or email at firstname.lastname@example.org or email@example.com.
+If you or a loved one has been a victim of abuse, contact the personal injury lawyers at The Law Office of Reuven Epstein.
+We have over 35 years of experience in handling all types of personal injury cases.
+Call us at (845) 208-2444 or email at or firstname.lastname@example.org.